HEAL-SWIN: A Vision Transformer On The Sphere: Introduction

-We perform fisheye-image-based depth estimation and compare the resulting predicted 3D point clouds to the corresponding ground truth point clouds.
-In this way, we can assess how well our model captures the 3D information needed for downstream tasks.
-We show that our model outperforms the corresponding flat model (SWIN transformer) in this setting on the SynWoodScape dataset ~\cite{sekkat2022} of computer-generated fisheye images of street scenes (Figure~\ref{fig:chamfer_result}).
-For the semantic segmentation task, we confirm the superior performance of our model on both the real-world WoodScape dataset~\cite{woodscape2019} and the SynWoodScape dataset when performance is measured on the sphere (Figure~\ref{fig:semseg_hp_eval}).
-Finally, we investigate the performance advantage of our model for different amounts of data by training our segmentation models on subsets of SynWoodScape.
+In particular, we perform fisheye-image-based depth estimation and compare the resulting predicted 3D point clouds to the corresponding ground truth point clouds.
+In this way, we can assess the quality of the learned representations for downstream tasks that rely on accurate 3D information, such as general obstacle detection and collision avoidance, allowing us to isolate the effect of using spherical representations on the HEALPix grid.
+We show that our model outperforms the flat SWIN transformer in this setting on the SynWoodScape dataset~\cite{sekkat2022} of computer-generated fisheye images of street scenes, see Figure~\ref{fig:main_results} (left), establishing the benefit of using HEALPix representations.
+For the semantic segmentation task, we confirm the superior performance of our model on both the real-world WoodScape dataset~\cite{woodscape2019} and on the SynWoodScape dataset, see Figure~\ref{fig:main_results} (right) .
+For both depth estimation and semantic segmentation we optimize the loss directly on the sphere.

+Having shown that the addition of spherical representations is beneficial for high-resolution image datasets, we verify that our model is competitive with the state of the art in spherical image classification and semantic segmentation of indoor scenes.

+Although we focus in this work on fisheye images, our model is not specific to this kind of problem but can be trained on any high-resolution spherical data, as provided for instance by satellites mapping the sky or the earth.
+In particular, deep spherical models (and in particular transformers) were recently shown to outperform physical models for weather prediction tasks~\cite{lam2022, bi2023, kurth2023, nguyen2023a}, opening another important application domain for our model.

 Our main contributions are as follows: \begin{itemize}